cran/DeSciDe/README.md

     BiocManager::install("STRINGdb")
     BiocManager::install("ComplexHeatmap")

+DeSciDe is available on CRAN, and it can be installed with:

+    # Install DeSciDe via CRAN
+    install.packages("DeSciDe")

 You can install the development version of DeSciDe from GitHub using the `devtools` package:

     # Install devtools if you haven't already